 6. Malware or virus infection

-A loud laptop fan is also one of the signs of Malware which can push your laptop to run hot by running CPU to 100% in the background which will cause the constant loud fan noises.
+A loud laptop fan is also one of the signs of malware, as it can push your laptop to run hot by running processes in the background you’re not aware of.
+This causes the fan to constantly run at maximum speed to maintain temperature.

 Use a reliable anti-virus software to scan and remove malware.